Chief Marshal, State of SCNRFP Department of Justice

 The State of SCNRFP Marshal Service for Justice, Defense, Integrity, and Service.

-The State of SCNRFP is a Theocracy Government and due to the global state of affairs whereby peace is so much needed and whereby it is important that the global states are secure in knowing that we present no threat but rather our position is that of neutrality in support of peace keeping globally and for our purposes of being a defender and protector of our way of life, our homeland, our foreign diplomatic offices, and our foreign territories, our enforcement protection comes better from the direction of security and justice to keep safe our way of life, the balance, and state.
+The State of SCNRFP is a recognized Theocracy Government and due to the global state of affairs whereby peace is so much needed and whereby it is important that the global states are secure in knowing that we pose no threat but rather our position is that of neutrality and unaligned, in support of peace keeping globally and for our purposes of being a defender and protector of our way of life, our homeland, our foreign diplomatic offices, and our foreign territories, our enforcement protection comes better from the direction of security and justice to keep safe our way of life, the balance, and state.
 Therefore, in keeping with our Prophecies and Visions and with reviewing many forms of neutrality of Neutral States the State of SCNRFP concluded that the best balance supporting our needs globally for the State of SCNRFP and our form of government yesterday and today is that of a "Hybrid Neutral System" whereby our peace officers shall be nationally empowered by the state theocracy to operate as a peacemaker to enforce, defend and protect our territorial boundaries foreign and domestic and foreign diplomatic offices to remain peaceful neutral boundaries, support the law of the state, honoring our international agreements with the hosting nations, honoring international law, and support and maintaining our global alliances with those who strive to keep the global peace while maintaining the ability to keep the peace by means through de facto.
 We Follow the "White Path of Righteousness" The Theocracy is Under the Ancient Axe of Authority - Ancestral Law

 Los Gentes en (or in) Dios , meaning “the people in God.”
 The State of SCNRFP, a Theocracy Government has a long history and standing throughout our historical timeline of Tsigamogi, Chickamauga, and Lower Cherokee.
 An Example of that is listed below.
 Today the State of SCNRFP Court system operates within the Recognized Sovereign Jurisdictions and Sovereign Treaty Boundaries located domestically via treaties, and operates with the offshore foreign territorial boundary jurisdictions located globally via 8a. & 8.b. international agreements, and with regards to international law.
 We Follow the "White Path of Righteousness"